ifurs/dexus-vault/README.md

 - LDAP authentication
 - Certificate-based authentication
 - AppRole authentication: To use this method, set `VAULT_APPROLE` to `true`.
 The HVAC client will then log into Vault using the default file mounted by the Vault agent by default, also there is possible to specify approle id and secret via env vars too.
+- Kubernetes authentication: To use this method, set variable `VAULT_KUBERNETES_ROLE` with role name

 ### Metrics